SteveMan67/facebook-car-finder/README.md

 ### **Setting up the scraper**

+Just run `setup.exe`.
+That walks you through setting up the scraper.
+If you wish to configure either the filters or other settings, documentation is below.

 **Requirements:**

+All the dependencies are build into the .exe files.
+You should only need chrome.

-- Chrome
+- Chrome or Chromium
-- Playwright - `pip install playwright`
-- smtplib - if you want email notifications
-- Python obviously

-## **Setting up `settings.py`**

-Note that file paths should start with r, like `r"C:\..."`.
-This is python's fault, not mine.
+## **Scraper Settings**

 **`CHROME_PATH`**

-First, find the path to chrome.
+The path to your chrome/chromium executable.
 On windows, this is typically `C:\Program Files\Google\Chrome\Application\chrome.exe`.
 If you use Linux you probably know how to find it.

 `USER_PATH`

 The path to the profile directory of the chrome profile you wish to use.
-The default should work globally, but you can also try
+If you set this to a non-chrome profile, chrome will just make a profile there.

 `RUN_HEADLESS`

 Choose whether chrome will run in a window or hidden (headless).
-You will need to set this to false to sign in if using a temporary account.

 `FACEBOOK_URL`